-EPA Says It Will Regulate Toxic PFAS Chemicals, But Not Soon Enough For Critics
+EPA Says It Plans To Limit Toxic PFAS Chemicals, But Not Soon Enough For Critics

 The U.S. Environmental Protection Agency says it will begin the process this year of setting limits on two man-made chemicals that are linked to cancer and other illnesses, and are found widely in drinking water and soil.